 Behavior Structure

-These docs are written to be queried by the Dreamlab Assistant, our chatbot that helps you code your game.scripts tab location
+These docs power Dreamlab Assistant, an AI chatbot that helps you code your game.

-Navigate to your "Scripts" tab as shown and the Dreamlab Assistant will be available on the right side.
+Navigate to your "Scripts" tab and the Dreamlab Assistant will be available on the right-hand side.

 import { Behavior, Vector2, Vector2Adapter } from '@dreamlab/engine'